martin-stangel/pm1-cicd-doc/cicd_overview.md

 Automatically rebases commit on top of its branch at the beginning of pipeline.
 Having this switch enabled lowers probability of broken destination branch when verified commit is merged into it.

+## Important Maven Profiles

+Configuration of build process can be customized by using Maven profiles.
+Almost all of the on-demand activated profiles can be activated by creating a file with same name as the profile in `.mvn` directory.
+E.g. file `<git repo>/.mvn/nexus-expersoft` activates profile `nexus-expersoft`.

+### Database Selection Profiles

+Used database settings can be customized by profiles beginning with `db-`:

+* `db-dbhost` sets used database host name to `dbhost`.
+Must be explicitly set.
+* `db-localhost` sets used database host name to `localhost`.
+Must be explicitly set.

+Typically developers use `db-localhost` on their machines, while CI/CD process uses `db-dbhost`.

+### Nexus Selection Profiles

+As we have ongoing development both in Cham and in Bratislava it makes sense to use local Nexus servers for both locations to save up bandwidth.
+Nexus selecting profiles begin with `nexus-`

+* `nexus-expersoft` sets up Maven to use Nexus with URL `nexus1.dmz.expersoft.com`
+* `nexus-whitestein` sets up Maven to use Nexus with URL `pm1-nexus.dmz.whitestein.com`